UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 <center/>

-Notes: To create a branch in JupyterLab you have to go to **Current Branch (tab) > Branches > New branch** and then write the name of the branch you want there.
+Notes: To create a branch in JupyterLab you have to go to **Branches > New branch** and then write the name of the branch you want there.
 If you want to switch to other branch you can click and select your branch in the **Branches** tab.

 You can create the branch from `main` or from `origin/HEAD` and `origin/main`.
 We already know that `main` is the default branch, but what about `origin` and `HEAD`?
 Let's review some concepts: